Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 In this case, the lotion goes further to protect you against unwanted reactions.
 It’s pH-balanced and paraben-free.

-I was also pleased to hear that it’s nearly 100% biodegradable to avoid harming the environment.
+I was also pleased to hear that it’s nearly 100% biodegradable and is best to avoid harming the environment and is safe for pregnancy skin.

-It has allatoin and chamomile that calm the skin while glycerin restores moisture.
+It has allantoin and chamomile that calm the skin while glycerin restores moisture.

 Palmer’s lotion is useful for stretch marks as well as the rest of your body.
-Put it on areas like the abdomen, the chest, and the thighs.
+Please put it on areas like the abdomen, the chest, and the thighs.

 Although you may be genetically prone to stretch marks, it can’t hurt to minimize the damage with this creamy moisturizer.